nasa/instructions/docs/INSTRUCTIONS.md

 Process: Modify your <a href="https://idmax.nasa.gov/nams/asset/227756">NAMs request</a> to request the team creation or email the two owners above.
 Give team name and which repositories team members should be given access to.
 Please note that you will not be able to get to that link if you are not inside the NASA firewall.
 <hr>
-Need: *If you need to add a new member to an already established team.*
+Need: <i>If you need to add a new member to an already established team.</i>

 Process: Send an email to the Team owner, modify your NAMs request, or email the Github Owners in that order of preference.
 <hr>
-Need: *I accidentally committed something that needs to be deleted from all git history.
-How do I do that?*
+Need: <i>I accidentally committed something that needs to be deleted from all git history.
+How do I do that?</i>

 Process: Check out the instructions here: https://docs.github.com/en/github/authenticating-to-github/keeping-your-account-and-data-secure/removing-sensitive-data-from-a-repository#using-the-bfg
 <hr>

-Need: *Someone submitted a spam pull request to a NASA repository.
-That user needs blocked from all NASA repositories. *
+Need: <i>Someone submitted a spam pull request to a NASA repository.
+That user needs blocked from all NASA repositories. </i>
 Process: Send an email to an NASA org admin using the standard contact email listed on this page.
 Supply a link to the issue or pull request with the spam and the username of who is to be blocked.

 <hr>